jwyoung0/flashcards_app/README.md

 # Flashcards App

 A simple Flask web application for creating flashcard sets, adding multiple-choice questions, and taking quizzes.
-Users can adjust the number of questions per quiz and choose the quiz style (all at once or one question per page).
+Users can adjust the number of questions per quiz.
 ---

 ## Features